ibm-cloud-docs/codeengine/deploy.md

 1. Navigate to your application page.
 One way to navigate to your application page is to
    * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
    * Click the name of your project to open the **Overview** page.
    * Click **Applications** to open a list of your applications.
-Click the name of your application to open the its application page.
+Click the name of your application to open the application page.
 2. Select the registry where your image resides.
    * If the image you want to use resides in the same {{site.data.keyword.registryshort_notm}} account, select the registry.
    * If the image that you want to use resides in a different container registry account, click **Add registry**.
 You must first [create your IAM API](/docs/codeengine?topic=codeengine-add-registry#access-registry-account) and then [Add registry access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-add-registry#access-registry-account).